simonisHereHelp/mapron_booth/README.md

 **1. to provide Assoc with better Message tools**

-  - Every month, Assocs spend 2,000+ hrs on floor service.

   - Current GET method = loose, unstructured.

-  - Need new tools → enable Assocs to deliver precise, high-impact messages, used together with GET practice.
+  - Need better tools → enable Assocs to deliver precise, high-impact messages, used together with GET practice.

 **2. to prep Assoc for future workplace AI deploy**